In Memory of Robert Savage

 If you have taken pictures as part of laboratory or field work, or in your treks around campus or other parts of the world while social distancing, submit your best shots for a chance to win a cash prize and have your photo displayed in the hallowed halls of the new Singer building!

-Submitted images will be judged, and the winners will be announced around the first week of May.
+Submitted images will be judged, and the winners will be announced at the end of year picnic on May 7.

 The top three images will be awarded from the Savage Fund.
 This endowed fund was established by students and colleagues to honor Professor Robert E. Savage, the first professor of Cell Biology at Swarthmore College.
 We're happy to be able to give this award, which is an especially nice match to Bob's interests in biology and the arts.

-Previous years' submissions and winners can be found here, and the winning photos from the past thirteen years are displayed on the third floor of the Singer building.
+Previous years' submissions and winners can be found here, and the winning photos from the past 15 years are displayed on the third floor of the Singer building.

 To qualify, YOU MUST: